Senior Camping Pass for State Parks – Updated for 2026 for Every State

 Massachusetts

 Valid for a calendar year (Jan–Dec), the Massachusetts state park pass gives you access to most DCR parks without day-use fees.
-Cost is $120 for the year, with a 50% discount for Massachusetts residents.
+This pass is only available to residents of the state.
+The cost is $60 for the year, but is reduced to just $10 for senior citizens.
 Those with handicapped license plates or hang tags will not be charged a parking fee, and therefore do not need a pass.

 This state park pass does not discount camping fees.